 Although the Bible gives no credence to such claims of semi-divinity, even Israel employed such rhetoric.

 For example, the psalmist Asaph called Israel’s judges “gods” and “sons of the Most High.”
-Yet Asaph never implied they were anything more than human (Ps 82).
-Furthermore, Lord called the future king from David’s line “God’s son.”
+Yet, contrary to other ANE writers, Asaph never implied they were anything more than human (Ps 82).
+Furthermore, the Lord called the future king from David’s line “God’s son.”
 His need for discipline indicates this did not refer exclusively to Jesus (2 Sam 7:12–17).

 Given the tremendous evil perpetrated by these men, their possession by demonic forces remains a strong option (Cf. 1 Pet 3:18–22).

-Moses did not report mythological unreality but remained faithful to the historical context of ancient genealogies.
+Moses did not report mythological unreality.
+Instead, he remained faithful to his historical context.